sparkfunX/IOTA-ARTIC-R2-Module/README.md

 ## Thanks

-The ARTIC R2 module is a remix of the reference design kindly provided by the [Arribada Initiative](https://arribada.org/) and Icoteq Ltd.
+The ARTIC R2 circuit is a remix of the reference design kindly provided by the [Arribada Initiative](https://arribada.org/) and Icoteq Ltd.